Shira-3749/rstpad/README.rst

 ===================

 ..
 NOTE::
-  - OS X notes and examples assume that Python 2.7 has been installed using Homebrew.
   - The paths used below (such as *C:/python*) are just examples.
 Use actual paths :)
   - Use forward slashes in all paths.
 Omit trailing slashes.
+  - OS X notes and examples assume that Python 2.7 has been installed using Homebrew.
+Your paths may vary.

 Copy *rstpad.local.pro.dist*, name it *rstpad.local.pro* and set the following variables: